Your cart is currently empty!

 Isn't my son or daughter too old for us to take charge?

-The family-based approach has been validated on 12-to-18 year olds, so don’t let anyone tell you your teen is too old for what is generally the most effective treatment.
-Even adults need hands-on help at mealtimes.
+The family-based approach has been validated on 12-to-18 year olds, so don't let anyone tell you your teen is too old for what is generally the most effective treatment.
+Even adults need hands-on help with meals.

 Is my college/university-age child too old for family therapy?

 Plenty of parents report that family-based treatment for their college-age child works.
-It can work for a 40-year old!
-This article of mine describes how the creators of FBT are testing it out on 17-25s.
+More on my page here.
 My experience of supporting parents with a son or daughter in that age group is that everyone very much benefits from the parents taking an active role.
 Traditionally, treatment providers have overestimated how much someone with anorexia can recover alone, and have only paid lip-service to family involvement.

 Why would our child accept our help when they don't want to get better?